 One multi-purpose app like Oak is generally easier to use, manage and promote.

 Features of an Employee Engagement App

 What are the main features of an all-in-one engagement app?
 Watch this video to find out:

 A mobile app should be an essential integration to your company’s digital workplace capabilities.
 Employees are using mobile to communicate now more than ever.
 With three in five millennials and Gen Zs ‘addicted’ to their mobile phone, the workforce is becoming increasingly mobile centric.

-Users can access their main timeline, keep up to date with colleagues through messenger chat and stay engaged through search.
-A mobile app is an innovative, but simple way to connect with all of your employees.
+Employee engagement apps an innovative, but simple way to connect with all of your employees.
 Particularly with deskless workers and those on the go.

 A problem for deskless workers is that they’re often the last to hear important company news.
 Oak’s timeline feature is the place to go to hear for all internal updates, which can be viewed through the mobile app.

 The timeline allows users to connect and interact with colleagues through a range of content.
 There’s also a ‘Breaking News’ banner for essential updates.
 A timeline is the content hub of your business, key to employee engagement.